linode/docs/docs/guides/networking/linode-network/difference-between-tcp-and-udp/index.md

 - TCP guarantees data integrity.
 It uses a TCP checksum to ensure arriving data has not been corrupted.
 - It implements some advanced features including exponential back-off and flow control.
 This helps detect and avoid congestion in the network.

-TCP also has some drawbacks, including the following.
+TCP also has some drawbacks and they are included in the list below.

 - It takes longer to set up a connection and is relatively slow.
 Due to its overhead, it is less efficient than UDP.
 - It is relatively heavyweight and requires more server processing power and memory.
 The protocol is relatively complex.